davimmilhome/SQLAlchemy-template/README.md

 ## Using

-Clone this project and intall the dependencies at requirements.txt
+Clone this project and install the dependencies at requirements.txt
 </br>

 Setup your querrys and call them on main.py using the connection as the example on code.